 Job Interview Question: What Motivates You?

 When you’re applying for a job, you’ll hear a lot of interview questions — some trickier than others.
-One that’s pretty common, but might catch you off guard, is the job interview question, "What motivates you?"
+One that’s pretty common, but might catch you off guard, is, "What motivates you?"
+The interviewer is looking for insight into why and how you are motivated to achieve workplace goals and succeed at the job.
+The hiring manager will also be seeking to discover whether the factors that motivate you are aligned with the company’s goals and with the role in which you would be working.

 This is a broad and open-ended question, which can make it hard to know how to answer.
+It can also be tricky to figure out the best way to respond.
 After all, most people are motivated by many factors, including pay, prestige, making a difference, seeing results, and interacting with interesting people.

 Why Do Interviewers Want to Know What Motivates You?

 In asking this question, interviewers hope to figure out what makes you tick.
 The hiring manager wants to know what drives you to succeed.
 He or she also wants to determine whether your motivators will be a fit for the job duties and the company culture.

 Honest answers can help reveal what circumstances help you feel excited and enthused (another common variant of this interview question is, "What are you passionate about?,” which also tries to determine what makes an interviewee excited and fulfilled).
-Providing insight into the forces that motivate you at work can be a window into your personality and style, helping your interviewers understand you as both a person and a potential employee.
+Providing insight into the forces that motivate you at work can be a window into your personality and work style, helping your interviewers understand you as both a person and a potential employee.

 There's a big difference between the candidate who's motivated by building teams and establishing strong relationships with coworkers and the candidate whose best day is working independently on a report that improves the company's bottom line.
 Both candidates bring with them strong advantages, and this question can help